 Apart from its role in mate finding, the collective sound of cicadas acts as a “very good indicator of forest health,” says S.R.
 Hajong of North Eastern Hill University, Shillong.
 Hajong has been studying the cicadas of the northeast for a decade now.
 He was the one to first describe the world-cup cicadas.

 Some scientists are beginning to build acoustic indices to measure the health of biodiversity.
 The cicadas with their loud calls are an important component of the soundscape.
 Hajong too hopes to create such acoustic indices to assess the health of forests in the northeast India where he works.

 Call of the ‘world cup’ cicada, Chremistica Ribhoi of Meghalaya.
 Audio by S.R.
 Hajong, North-Eastern Hill University.

 Marathe’s work and the discoveries have finally broken a long spell of disinterest in Indian cicadas.
 Known for their enigmatic life cycles, a large part of which is spent under the ground, cicadas are easy to find — especially if you follow the trail of their sound.

 Approximately 250 kinds of cicadas are known to occur in India.
 They are distributed across many genera and Rustia is only one of them.
-However, our understanding about Indian cicadas is next to negligible.
+However, our understanding of Indian cicadas is next to negligible.
 Part of the reason is that very little effort has been put in studying and documenting these insects post independence.